allegroai/clearml-server/docs/install_aws.md

 In order to easily deploy **trains-server** on AWS, we created the following Amazon Machine Images (AMIs).

 Service port numbers on these AMIs are:
  - Web: 8080
  - API: 8008
  - File Server: 8081

+Persistent storage configuration:
+ - MongoDB: /opt/trains/data/
+ - ElasticSearch: /opt/trains/data/
+ - File Server: /mnt/fileserver/

 Instructions on launching a custom AMI from the EC2 console can be found [here](https://aws.amazon.com/premiumsupport/knowledge-center/launch-instance-custom-ami/) and a detailed version [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html).

 The minimum recommended instance type is **t3a.large**

-##Released versions
+## Released versions

 The following sections provide a list containing AMI Image ID per region for each released **trains-server** version.